unoplatform/uno/doc/articles/getting-started-tutorial-1.md

     > [!IMPORTANT]
     > Take note that we have added a reference to an event handler on the ComboBox.
 We will add this in the next step in the code behind.

 1. Now that our Page is complete we can go back and add the event handlers in our code behind.
 This will allow us to handle changes and make necessary updates.
-In the **Solution Explorer**, double-click **MainPage.xaml.cs** to open, then add the following code.
+In the **Solution Explorer**, in the Shared project, double-click **MainPage.xaml.cs** to open, then add the following code.

     ```cs
     // Sets the time when we Complete or Start an issue.